aiidateam/aiida-core/docs/source/howto/exploring.rst

     inputs = process_node.inputs
     outputs = process_node.outputs

-These properties do not return the actual inputs and outputs directly, but instead return an instance of :class:`~aiida.orm.utils.managers.NodeLinksManager`
+These properties do not return the actual inputs and outputs directly, but instead return an instance of :class:`~aiida.orm.utils.managers.NodeLinksManager`.
-The reason is because through the manager, the inputs or outputs are accessible through their link label and it is tab-completed.
+The reason is because through the manager, the inputs or outputs are accessible through their link label (that, for inputs and outputs of processes, is unique) and can be tab-completed.
 For example, if the ``process_node`` has an output with the label ``result``, it can be retrieved as:

 .. code-block:: python